honestbank/terraform-aws-vpc/README.md

 Once built, this environment can be used as a stepping stone to build compute infrastructure on top, for example, a EKS/K8S cluster.

-#### Required Inputs:
+## Required Inputs

 This code is presented as a module, and requires the following inputs:

-* Name: Name suffix to be attached to the VPC and associated items
+* Name: Name suffix to be attached to the VPC and associated items (`test, dev, qa, prod`)
 * CIDR: Networking Range for the subnet.
 Largest that AWS allows is a /16
 * Availability Zones
 * Public Subnets
 * Private Subnets

 Please see the test.tfvars file for an example.

-### Tests:
+## Tests

 To run a simple test, review and run the `$ run.sh` script.